 The Law Review seeks each year to recruit a committed, accomplished, and diverse staff of editors.
-In selecting our membership, we consider writing competition entries, grades, and personal statements.
+In selecting our membership, we consider writing competition entries, grades, and statements of interest.
 We recognize that each one of these criteria provides important information about an individual’s qualifications and abilities to contribute to the journal.
 Our selection process, therefore, attempts to strike a balance among them.
 As a result, each member of the first year class has a genuine opportunity to qualify for Law Review membership.

-Applicants are asked to write a commentary on a thought-provoking legal topic.
+Applicants are asked to write a commentary on a thought-provoking legal topic and complete a bluebooking exercise.
 Immediately following the completion of their last final exam, applicants must pick up the background materials and detailed rules governing the writing competition.
 Applicants may not research beyond the materials provided to them.
-Entries are judged on numerous factors relating to analytical and writing skills, including the ability to synthesize the background materials, the creativity and strength of argument, and the attention paid to proofreading and bluebooking.
+Entries are judged on numerous factors relating to analytical and writing skills, including the ability to synthesize the background materials, the strength of argument, and the attention paid to proofreading and bluebooking.

 Students have the option of submitting a résumé as part of their application.
 This document can be used to share personal and professional information that cannot be easily communicated through a personal statement.
-The résumés, like the personal statements, will be used by the Law Review to realize its commitment to staff diversity.
+The résumés will be used by the Law Review to realize its commitment to staff diversity.
 Names and addresses should be removed from all résumés before submitting them in the application.

-The Law Review extends invitations to 50 students from the first-year class under the following four methods:
+The Law Review will extend invitations to at least 55 students from the first-year class based on a consideration of all the above materials.